mateoltd/py-fusion/README.md

 - Python 3.9 or higher
 - PyQt6 6.5.0 or higher (for the GUI version)
 - QtAwesome 1.2.3 or higher (for the GUI version)
+- PyObjC 9.0.1 or higher (optional, for native macOS file dialogs)

 ## Installation